-U.S. captain Julie Inkster: 'I just don't think we get really the respect we deserve'
+U.S. captain Juli Inkster: 'I just don't think we get really the respect we deserve'

 The ratings reflected two things.
 The first is that many golf fans are with me.
 The second is that women's golf continues to grow.
 Now, we're not talking about football or basketball ratings, but growth is growth, no matter how small.

-U.S. captain Julie Inkster noted that in her closing remarks from Des Moines, too.
+U.S. captain Juli Inkster noted that in her closing remarks from Des Moines, too.

 "I think the real winner here is women's golf," Inkster said.
 "You can say whatever you want about the Ryder Cup, but yesterday was an amazing day of golf.
 We all play with pride.
 We all play with passion.
 We all play with sportsmanship.
 When (European captain) Annika (Sorenstam) and I started this journey, that's kind of what we wanted to accomplish.
 I think accomplishment indeed."